-Mr. John Lepley, author of Get Hired!, has been a corporate recruiter for more than twenty-nine years.
-He shares his advice on how to get noticed (in a good way) during your job hunt:
+John Lepley, author of Get Hired!, has been a corporate recruiter for more than twenty-nine years.
+Here, he shares his advice on how to get noticed (in a good way) during your job hunt.

-During graduation season I am reminded of the difficulty most college students have finding their first job.
+During graduation season I'm reminded of the difficulty most college students have finding their first job.
 Most stressful for many students is the resume writing process.
-In my experience as a corporate recruiter, I’ve learned that most spend the bulk of their time trying to make their resumes appear unique by selecting extravagant card-stock paper or looking through hundreds of resume books searching for that perfect template with fancy fonts, photos, and graphics.
+In my experience as a corporate recruiter, I’ve learned that most spend the bulk of their time trying to make their resumes appear unique by selecting extravagant card stock or looking through hundreds of resume books searching for that perfect template with fancy fonts, photos, and graphics.
 The truth is, hiring managers aren’t interested in a fancy-looking resume, but rather a resume that is well laid-out, easy-to-follow, and full of content.

-Below are the pieces of information that hiring managers are most interested in:
+The information hiring managers are most interested in

-Education: Include the full name of your college or university, type of degree, date graduated, and GPA if over 3.0.
+Education: Include the full name of your college or university, type of degree, date graduated, and GPA, if over 3.0.
 Consider what made your education experience unique or noteworthy.
-For example, if you worked to finance 50% or more of your education, add that.
+For example, if you worked in order to pay for 50% or more of your education, add that.
 If you studied abroad, definitely add that in this section, too.

-Relevant Coursework: Highlight specific classes you completed that would directly impact or relate to the position you are applying for.
+Relevant coursework: Your resume should highlight specific classes you completed that directly impact or relate to the position you are applying for.
 For instance, if you’ve taken a course in business writing, list it in this section.
 This is an important skill to many executives.

-Activities: Hiring managers are drawn to college graduates who participated in campus organizations and were in leadership roles while in college.
+Activities: Hiring managers are drawn to college graduates who participated in campus organizations and held leadership roles while in college.

-Work Experience: Make sure you list your experience in reverse chronological order starting with your most current position and moving backward.
-Format the material so it is easy to read, and include all pertinent facts, dates, and titles.
+Work experience: When building a resume, make sure to list your experience in reverse chronological order, starting with your most current position and moving backward.
+Format the material so it’s easy to read, and include all pertinent facts, dates, and titles.
 Use action verbs to describe your job responsibilities and include key accomplishments.